Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 ![fib-base.png](014-iterators/fib-base.png)

-🦀 We'll need to know the previous number and the next number, and to keep it simple we'll use a `u8` so we'll only get numbers zero to two-five-five.
+🦀 We'll need to know the previous number and the next number, and to keep it simple we'll use a `u8` so we'll only get numbers between zero and two-five-five.

+🦀 I've chosen to make next an option for reasons you'll see in a moment

 🦀 Let's make a constructor so that the Iterator always starts in a valid state.

-🦀 So, let's move on to implementing Iterator itself.
+🦀 Moving on to implementing Iterator itself.

 ![fib-impl-iterator.png](014-iterators/fib-impl-iterator.png)